 \subsection{Personally Identifiable Information (PII)}

-Both the GDPR and the CCPA pertain to information that is both personal and personally identifiable.
-The combination is often called {\em Personally Identifiable Information}\footnote{The GDPR uses the term \emph{personal data} and the CCPA uses \emph{personal information.}} or PII.
+Both GDPR and CCPA pertain to the combination of \emph{personal and personally identifiable} information, often referred to as: {\em Personally Identifiable Information}\footnote{The GDPR uses the term \emph{personal data} and the CCPA uses \emph{personal information.}} or PII.

-Information is \emph{personal} if it relates to a person or household.
-It may include: contact information, geolocation, applications and devices used, how an application is used, interests, websites visited, consumer-generated content, identities of people with whom a consumer communicated, content of communications, audio, video, and sensor data~\cite{JordanSurvey}.
+Information is \emph{personal} if it relates to a person, e.g., contact information, geolocation, applications and devices used, how an application is used, interests, websites visited, consumer-generated content, identities of people with whom a consumer communicated, content of communication, audio, video, and sensor data~\cite{JordanSurvey}.

-Information is \emph{personally identifiable} if the person or household to which it relates is either identified or identifiable.
-If information is paired with a name, telephone number (landline or cell), email address, government-issued identifier, or home postal address, then it is considered to be personally identifiable~\cite{JordanCCPA}.
-If information is paired with an IP address, a device identifier (e.g., an IMEI), or an advertising identifier, it is {\bf likely} to be considered as personally identifiable~\cite{JordanCCPA}.
+Information is \emph{personally identifiable} if the person to which it pertains is either identified or identifiable.
+If information is paired with a name, telephone number, email address, government-issued identifier, or postal address, then it is considered to be personally identifiable~\cite{JordanCCPA}.
+If information is paired with an IP address, a device identifier (e.g., an IMEI), or an advertising identifier, it is \emph{likely} to be considered as personally identifiable~\cite{JordanCCPA}.
 Information paired with an identifier created by a business (e.g., a cookie) is personally identifiable if it can be combined with other information to allow the consumer to whom it relates to be identified~\cite{JordanCCPA}.